-The town of Tekapo sits on the shore of what is known as the bluest lake in New Zealand and is only home to an extremely small local population.
+The town of Tekapo sits on the shore of what is known as the bluest lake in New Zealand and is home to an extremely small local population.
 Despite this, Tekapo sees plenty of visitors and is easily one of the most popular lake destinations in NZ.
-Within Tekapo town, you’ll find a small supermarket, lots of restaurants and cafes, as well as hotels and even its own hot springs.

-You can visit Lake Tekapo all year round, however, it is most popular in the summer months (December to February) when it’s warm enough to swim in the lake.
+You can visit Lake Tekapo year-round, however, it is most popular in the summer months (December to February) when it’s warm enough to swim in the lake.
 Another very popular time to visit Lake Tekapo is in mid-November when the lupins that grow around the lake are in full bloom.
-This bloom usually lasts until the end of December but mid to end of November is the most ideal time.
+This bloom usually lasts until the end of December but mid to end of November is my favorite time to visit.

-Because Lake Tekapo is so popular it is very important to book your accommodation during the summer months well in advance.
+Because Lake Tekapo is so popular, it’s very important to book your accommodation during the summer months well in advance.
 The best value options certainly book up fast as well as holiday parks for campervans and motorhomes.
 In the winter you can usually book hotels last minute without any worries.

 After countless visits to Lake Tekapo, I still haven’t had enough.
-For me, relaxing by the lake and enjoying the views with a coffee in hand is still one of my favorites past times.
+For me, relaxing by the lake and enjoying the views with a coffee in hand is still one of my favorite pastimes.
 The best part is, it will likely be yours too!

 Lake Tekapo FAQs

 Things to do in Lake Tekapo, New Zealand